 Temporary Disk Space

-All users must use the /tmp, /scratch, or /staging file systems as their working directory for all jobs.
+All users should use the $TMPDIR, /staging, or $SCRATCHDIR storage areas as their working space for jobs.

-The /tmp file system is available locally on each node.
+The $TMPDIR storage area is available locally on each node under /tmp.
 Please refer to the Node Allocation page for the /tmp disk space available on each node.
 Users should use the directory created exclusively for each job defined by the environment variable $TMPDIR.
-Users have access to the /tmp directory of a particular node only when a job is running on that node.
-All files created in /tmp are deleted before the next job starts.
+Users have access to $TMPDIR only when a job is running.
+All files created in $TMPDIR are deleted before the next job starts.

 /staging is a 328-terabyte parallel file system that is hosted on dedicated storage machines.
 This is a shared resource for use by all HPC researchers.
 Data stored in /staging is retained and not deleted between jobs.

 A directory is automatically created for each HPC project under /staging so that data can be stored there temporarily.
 Project-specific user subdirectories are also created.
 All subdirectories created under /staging will automatically be set to allow project group access for easier data sharing.